Skip to main content

 Written by Robin Singh

-Once you have added all your wallets, Koinly will try to find & match transfers between them.
+Once you added all your wallets, Koinly will try to find & match transfers between them automatically.
 Transfers between your own wallets are not taxed, so having them correctly identified can significantly lower your calculated taxable gains.

 • You send out 1 ETH from Coinbase.